sumeetmathpati/cs-gate/_cn/network-layer/ipv4.md

 ---
-title:  IP Addressing
+title:  IPv4
-description: "IP addressing Tutorial."
+description: "IPv4 addressing"
 child_of: Network Layer
-nav_order: 1
+nav_order: 2
 ---

-- IP address is a 32 bit (IPv4) address, used to identify the communication device over network layer.
+- IPv4 address is a **32 bit address,** used to identify the communication device over network layer.
 - IP address is not permanant, it may change.
 - IP has two versions, IPv4 and IPv4.
 - We have total 4,294,967,296 IPv4 addresses.

-# Network

-- Internet is composed of networks i.e. it is a network os networks.
-    - Internet is a biggest or outermost netowrk, in which we have different networks, in which also we may have multiple networks.
-- IP address of a communicating device will be unique in single network (same IP can be used by different device on different network).
-- Example of a network if given below.

-- TODO

-***

 # IP Address Part